probinso/ABC/README.md

 The students are atomatically enrolled onto teams, and assigned `issues` that contain a comic pannel, with an emphasised letter.
 The student's goal is to commit the text from their `issues` to `README.md`, ordered by their assigned letter.
 Participants will be assigned multiple letters.

-# Setup - Stage One
+# Setup - For Lead Speaker

 In order to administrate this workshop, you will need to have `ssh-keys` setup for permissions on `github`.